▶️ LISTEN TO THIS ARTICLE

 Red teaming in 2025 expanded beyond testing models to testing agents and their tool interactions.
 This is a fundamentally different exercise because agents have a larger attack surface.

-A 2025 survey analyzed 3,892 method calls and found LLMs misused APIs in roughly 35% of cases.
-Not hallucinated the wrong response.
-Misused APIs.
-Inappropriate permission requests, dangerous endpoint calls, unauthorized data access.
+A 2025 survey of method calls found that LLMs can misuse APIs in ways that matter operationally: inappropriate permission requests, dangerous endpoint calls, unauthorized data access.
 When an agent has tools, prompt injection doesn't just extract information.
 It triggers actions.
-A single compromised agent in a simulated multi-agent system poisoned 87% of downstream decision-making within four hours.
+Simulated multi-agent security studies show how one compromised agent can corrupt downstream decision-making quickly.

 Meta published their "Rule of Two" in October 2025, and it's the clearest framework for thinking about agent security.
 An agent should satisfy no more than two of three conditions: (A) processing untrustworthy inputs, (B) accessing sensitive systems or private data, (C) changing state or communicating externally.
 If an agent checks all three boxes, attackers have a complete exploit chain: inject, access, exfiltrate.
 The framework uses LlamaFirewall, Meta's open-source supervisory approval platform.

-OWASP released their Top 10 for Agentic Applications in December 2025.
-It's the first standardized security framework built specifically for autonomous agents, developed with input from 100+ security researchers.
+OWASP released its Top 10 for Agentic Applications in late 2025.
+It's a standardized security framework built specifically for autonomous agents, developed with input from many security researchers.
 The categories map to the MAESTRO framework: Memory, Action, Environment, Sensors, Trust, Reasoning, Ownership.
 Among the top risks: agent behavior hijacking (total loss of control), tool misuse and exploitation, cascading failures, and rogue agents.

 Between Meta's Rule of Two and OWASP's Agentic Top 10, both published within weeks of each other, agent security finally has standards.
 That's new.
 A few months ago, every team was improvising.